 By Dr. Georgie Pechulis, pediatric hospitalist at CHOC

-With Memorial Day weekend right around the corner, it generally signals the beginning of summer and the opening of the much-anticipated pool season.
-Our kids will undoubtedly be awaiting their water time with endless excitement, and we as parents will do our best to keep them safe.
+This summer our kids will undoubtedly be awaiting their water time with endless excitement, and we as parents will do our best to keep them safe.
 Amidst our best efforts to educate ourselves and our children on water safety, drowning still tends to peak in these summer months.
 Secondary drowning is another danger, albeit rare, that parents should be aware of.

 What is secondary drowning?